JosephNamihas/Bootstrap-Portfolio/README.md

 My main issue with CSS, is that it can be a pain to manage the sizing and positioning of different elements.
 Sometimes I feel like I have to rewrite a large portion of my code so that everything fits in certain containers.
 It feels like a puzzle, but like everything programming related so far, it's the best feeling once it's fixed!

-### Bootstrap Grid Columns

-I didn't quite understand the col elements when first learning Bootstrap.
-I understand that the page eqauls up to 12 columns, but when it comes to making your CSS Grid responsive and using different col elements to refer to different screen sizes, I found it got quite complicated.

 ### Images

-Definitley the most tedious part of the project.
+Definitley one of the most tedious part of the project.
 I had to resize my images to make them work responsivley and not look too stretched / distorted.
 I used a website called https://tinywow.com/ to accomplish this.

 ### Messy but Functional